amitgarg/apps-flow-bookmarks/README.md

 - `FLOW BOOKMARKS`
     - Lists all bookmarks for a flow selected in `ALL FLOWS` view
+    - Highlight the @tag and #tag in bookmark name
     - Search all bookmarks with a keyword
        - file name
-        - text or any tags in bookmark name (any tags which can be agreed on team level)
+        - text or any tags in bookmark name (any @tag OR #tag which can be agreed on team level)
     - Clicking on a bookmark will open the file at specific line in editor

 ## Problems currently faced by Devs